A Residential Course for

 Kate Smith, Producer

-singer and producer
+singer and workshop leader

 Kate Smith is a versatile singer and producer who has worked in New York, Beijing, and London.
 She earned her BA in Film and East Asian Studies at Columbia University (2009), studied Classical Voice at Guildhall School of Music and Drama (2015), and recently completed her MMus in Leadership at Guildhall (2017).
 Kate’s work focuses on creating dramatic performances that cross genre-boundaries through creative collaborations.
 She is currently developing a new project marrying improvisational dance and voice, THAT!
 Ensemble.